Best Buy baby carriers and baby slings

 Durability: We jolt each baby carrier and sling up and down hundreds of times with the weight of a baby in the sling, to check worst-case scenarios and see if it will break, tear or split.

 Support: Expert ergonomists check the most important parts of the sling to see how supportive they are for your baby – paying particular attention the way it holds the legs, back support, head support and neck support.

 Comfort: We also rate how comfortable the slings are for different body shapes and sizes for both men and women.
 We check padding, how easy it is to adjust the sling to get a good fit, and the weight distribution and lumber support, checking all the modes the sling can be worn in.

-- Parent-testers: We’ve teamed up with the North East Sling Library and the Sheffield Sling Library to conduct a user trial of parent-testers to bring real-life experiences of using the carriers and slings day to day.
+- Parent-testers: We’ve conducted a user trial of parent-testers to bring real-life experiences of using the carriers and slings day to day.

 Baby carriers and slings reviews you can trust

 We’ve tested baby carriers and slings from the biggest brands and those most widely available – including Ergobaby, BabyBjorn, Connecta and Stokke – to find out which ones are the best for parents, carers and baby.